I chose Kinesiology because of all the opportunities for hands-on experience including labs, co-op, research, and volunteering!

 Ever since I was little, I have been fascinated with how the human body is designed and how each individual component plays a part in the overall function of the body.
 Kinesiology was the best pathway to continue exploring this passion as well as my interest in rehabilitation sciences.

-I really enjoyed the exercise science course I took in high school, and I love how it combined my passions for sport and science.
-This inspired me to apply to a bunch of different kinesiology programs.
-Personally, I found that Waterloo was the most hands-on (there's a great cadaver lab in first year!), and they provide a lot of resources and opportunities so that you can succeed in your studies, like co-op.
+I really enjoyed the exercise science course I took in high school and how it combined my passions for sport and science.
+This inspired me to apply to a couple of kinesiology programs (York, Laurier, Waterloo).
+I chose Waterloo because I found that it was a very hands-on program, as they provide a lot of opportunities so that you can succeed in your career.

 I chose to study Kinesiology due to the multidisciplinary nature of the program.
 I love how Kinesiology allows me to learn about a combination of subjects, ranging from biology, chemistry, and physics, to more specific topics such as neuroscience, biomechanics, and human anatomy.